fodierna/Wi-Finder/README.md

 # WiFinder
-This is a web app built for Advanced Techniques and Architectures for Software Development (TAASS) exam ad University of Turin.
+This is a web app built for Advanced Techniques and Architectures for Software Development (TAASS) exam at University of Turin.

 ## Description of content
 wifinder2 contains three directories: